topo-gps/ios-manual/en/routes/routes_synchronize_icloud.rst

 Automatic synchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 If the settings are correct, no more action is required, synchronization will occur completely automatically.
 All modifications to routes and waypoints will be sent to iCloud when possible.
-If a device detects changes on iCloud, they will immediately be carried out.
+If routes or waypoints are changed on iCloud, they will be changed on your devices as well.

 Below you see an example of iCloud synchronization with an iPhone and iPad.
-First 'Saved routes' screen on the iPhone:
+First the routes screen on the iPhone:

 .. figure:: ../_static/icloudsync3.png
    :height: 568px
    :width: 320px
    :alt: Routes and waypoints synchronize iCloud

-   *The 'Saved routes' on an iPhone.*
+   *The routes on an iPhone.*

 Due to iCloud synchronization, the saved routes screen of the iPad contains exactly the same routes in the same order as the iPhone, as you can see below: